-Business Plan Resources - Resources for research in developing a business plan
+Business Plan Resources - Tools and their Topics for research in developing a business plan.

-Business Plan Research - PowerPoint Presentation providing instructions on finding resources for research helpful in developing a business plan
+Developing a Business Plan- PowerPoint Presentation providing instructions on finding resources for research helpful in developing a business plan

 Internet History Sourcebooks Project - a collection of public domain and copy-permitted historical texts, history related Web sites, bibliographies, films and more.